embedded-iota/iota-iot-network-protocol/README.md

 ###### Node Type

-The value SHALL be Seed Node or Worker Node.
+The value SHALL be Seed Node, Worker Node or Temporary Node.
 Every Node MUST have a Node Type.

 ###### Node ID